Arcan-Tech/arcan-docs/docs/refactoring.md

 1. Identify the centre of the hub, that is the component having a large number of incoming and outgoing dependencies.
 You can find this information on Arcan.
 2. Work on the centre using the refactoring techniques mentioned above.
 3. Consider the following:
-    - a) If you are working on a unit, try identify at least two different roles/responsibilities, then, for each one of them, create a new unit by applying "Extract unit".
+    - If you are working on a unit, try identify at least two different roles/responsibilities, then, for each one of them, create a new unit by applying "Extract unit".
 Additionally, you can also extract common functions/fields into a new superclass using "Extract Superclass".
-    - b) If you are working on a funciton, watch the incoming and the outgoing dependencies used and try to create a cohesive set of responsibilities for the function.
+    - If you are working on a function, watch the incoming and the outgoing dependencies used and try to create a cohesive set of responsibilities for the function.
 Split the function into several different functions, each one with a different responsibility.

 To remove the hub, you may also need to move the function into a different unit (you may consider creating a new unit, don not force cohesion) and thus the coupling should decrease.